openhwgroup/core-v-mcu/.github/ISSUE_TEMPLATE/task.md

-# Template for CORE-V-VERIF Task Issues
+# Template for CORE-V-MCU Task Issues
 Tasks are defined, assigned and tracked as GitHub Issues.
 For obvious reasons, the template for a task is very different from the template for a bug.